oils-for-unix/oils/doc/oil-expressions.md

 The Expression Language Is Mostly Python
 ========================================

+- Limitation:
+  - Start with Str, StrArray, and AssocArray data model
+  - Then add int, float, bool, null (for JSON)
+  - Then add fuly recursive data model (depends on FC)
+    - `value = ... | dict[str, value]`

 <div id="toc">
 </div>

 ## Literals for Primitives

-### String Literals
+### String Literals May Be r or c

 The last few commits implement **string literals** in expression mode.
 They evaluate to Python-like byte strings (which may be utf-8 encoded) but have shell-like syntax: double-quoted strings allow `$subs` and single-quoted ones don't.

 I had originally intended for something different for Oil, but I want command context and word context to be compatible.
 You can just move words to the right of `=` and it still works.